How to Outsource Software Development: 10 Simple Steps

 • Support, maintenance, hosting, infrastructure, and development terms

-• Information around backups and recovery protocols
+• Information about backups and recovery protocols

 d.
 SOW